yididiel7/LHG-Works/README.md

-# My favorite password manager for the Linux terminal Emulator
+# My favorite password manager Pass

 This directory contains the dotfiles for my system.